bucs110fall2024/final-project-basile/README.md

 ### Classes

-- << You should have a list of each of your classes with a description >>
+- << You should have a list of each of your classes with a description >> Class CardB: This is a class that contains the card object for the game of blackjack.
+It takes in 5 variables, img_file : str - path to image file
+        suit: str, contains the specific suit of the card
+        number: int, the exact number that is read on the card
+        name: string, f.e  "eight" or the queen card "queen"
+        worth: int, the numerical value of a card
+    The method assign_value takes in the number of the card and assigns a playing value to it Class Currency: A class which contains the currency object, which is applicable throughout all of the games.
+It takes in 5 variables,
+        total: int, the total amount of currency that the player has
+        img_file: str - path to file image
+        color: str - color of the currency
+        x: int - x coordinate of the currency display
+        y: int - y coordinate of the currency display The method checkFunds checks the Players total amount of money to see if they have enough money to make a bet The method addFunds adds funds into the Players account
 ## ATP

 | Step                 |Procedure             |Expected Results                   |